Rinorambla/econopulse/README.md

 ## 📞 Support

-For support, email support@econopulse.com or join our Discord community.
+For support, email support@econopulse.ai or join our Discord community.

+For general inquiries, contact info@econopulse.ai.

 ## 🙏 Acknowledgments